-Where Priory Junior School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of
+Where Priory Junior School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 183 to 188 of KCSIE.

-KCSIE.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

 Priory Junior School will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
-Full details can be found at paragraph 163 of KCSIE.
+Full details can be found at paragraph 179 of KCSIE.

-Priory Junior School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
+Priory Junior School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 143 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.

-During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk

-Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
-As such, Priory Junior School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
+During the COVID-19 period all referrals should be made by emailing Misconduct.
+Teacher @education.gov.uk staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
+As such, Priory Junior School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 164 - 171 in KCSIE.